 Our Diversity & Inclusion Committee has established GCAAR’s Diversity & Inclusion Champions Program to give our REALTOR® and affiliate members the opportunity to enhance their knowledge and understanding of diversity, equity and inclusion and to achieve personal growth and support their business.
 The program features three key diversity training elements, which we encourage all interested members to take part in - including completion of the At Home with Diversity (AHWD) certification course, NAR's Fairhaven fair housing simulation and NAR's Bias Override: Overcoming Barriers to Fair Housing video.

-Beginning in 2023 with the board nomination process and selection of committee members, all applicants will be required to become GCAAR Diversity & Inclusion Champions.
+Beginning in 2023 with the board nomination process and selection of committee members, all applicants will be required to be GCAAR Diversity & Inclusion Champions at the time of their application.
 We encourage all other members to do so as well.

 Established in 2021, the mission of the Diversity and Inclusion Committee aligns completely with

 our goals at GCAAR to identify opportunities for conversation and education, establish expectations of diversity and promote the practice of inclusion within our membership base and industry.
 The committee focuses

 its efforts on both personal growth and business development.